Modified representations for the close evaluation problem: Numerical examples

-We solved \eqref{eq:BIE_laplace_N} using Periodic Trapezoid Rule.
-The accuracy of all methods is limited by the accuracy of the resolution for $\mu$.
-Results in Figures-\ref{img:SLP2D_1_1}-\ref{img:SLP2D_1_2} show that, given $\mu$ resolved, the approximation of the modified representations provide better results overall.
+} We solved \eqref{eq:BIE_laplace_NS} using the {Nyström method based on the} Periodic Trapezoid Rule {(using Matlab classic \textit{backslash})}.
+The accuracy of all methods is limited by the accuracy of the resolution for $\rho$ {(in particular when considering moderate $N$).
+This can be assessed by looking the density's Fourier coefficients decay: in this case the coefficients decay is bounded by $10^{-5}$ for $N =128$}.
+Results in Figures \ref{img:SLP2D_1_new} and \ref{img:SLP2D_2_new} show that given $\rho$ resolved, the approximation of the modified representations provide better results overall.
 Far from the boundary, all methods approximate well the solution.
-As the evaluation point gets closer to the boundary ($\ell \to 0$), PTR suffers from the close evaluation problem and the error increases.
+As the evaluation point gets closer to the boundary ($\ell \to 0$), {V0 approximated by PTR} suffers from the close evaluation problem and the error increases {(see \cite{barnett2014evaluation})}.
 Note that the single-layer potential commonly suffers less from this phenomenon than the double-layer potential~(e.g. \cite{carvalho2018asymptotic}).
-Using the modified representations (DSL-DSG) allows to reduce the error by a couple of order of magnitude for the close evaluation problem.
-Both modified representations provide a satisfactory corrections overall.
-Using a naïve (straightforward) implementation of \eqref{eq:SLP_laplace}-\eqref{eq:modified_SLP_linear}-\eqref{eq:modified_SLP_green}, PTR is obviously cheaper (less terms to compute) than DSL and DSG, and DSL is cheaper than DSG due to simpler terms (and less operations to conduct).
-Therefore DSL seems the best choice for the best computational cost-accuracy trade-off.
-In the next section we investigate the efficacy of DSL in three dimensions.
+Using the modified representations {(V1--V4)} allows to reduce the error by a couple of orders of magnitude for the close evaluation problem. {All} modified representations provide a satisfactory correction overall.
+We use a naïve (straightforward) implementation of \eqref{eq:SLP_laplaceN} {and \eqref{eq:general_SLP}} in Matlab, computed on a Mac mini SSD 512Go.
+We provide run times in Table \ref{tab:CPU_2D_slp} for various number of quadrature points.
+Run times do not count the time to compute the boundary integral equation for $\rho$ (being the same for all methods).